 This is an older, but still useful article.
-A better version can be found here.
+A complete look at men’s 1940s fashion can be found here.

 Men’s 1940s fashion were similar to today’s mens clothing.
 The 1940’s men suit, either for day, sport, or evening were styled to make a man feel “larger then life.”
 During the 1941-1945 world war two fabric rations limited cloth to make suits but not style.
 The Zoot Suit with it’s bright colors, baggy legs and long jackets was a complete deviation from the norm.
 However that trend was only popular with the young men during the war years.
 Everyone else wore basic men’s suits that hadn’t changed much since the beginning of the century.
 There were, however a few features that make a suit style specific to the 1940’s.

 1940s Men’s Fashion: The Suit

 Suit Pants or Trousers: 1940s style trousers were wide legged, a change from the mid 1930s.
 They were straight cut with a single hem or rolled to form a wide cuff.
 Both were equally common for day wear.
 British men preferred cuffed legs.
 The trousers had a center crease that ran the full length of the pants.
 Usually pants were pleated from the waist although early ’40s pants still had flat fronts to save on fabric.
 Finally pants came in wool or flannel in subdued colors like blue, grey, brown.
 One unique and popular pattern were white chalk stripes often called shadow stripes today.
 Wide chalk stripes eventually gave way to the thinner pin stripe pattern.